princomp/princomp.github.io/source/projects/evaluation/description.md

 Develop multiple classes to organize the evaluations for courses.
 Evaluations can be of different natures (project, in-class exam, finale exam), have different weights and be marked as optional.
+However, evaluations of different natures also have different attributes and methods: for example, only projects have a submission link, and only exams have a room.

 ### In more details

-We want to implement the classes pictured in the UML diagram.
+We want to implement the classes pictured in the UML diagram (you can zoom in or, in your browser, right click and select "Open Image in New Tab", or access [its text version](./uml/cla/Evaluation.txt)).

 !include uml/cla/Evaluation.md